aubreyrjones/orbit_rat/README.md

 system settings.
 If you don't, the cursor will not return to the correct location.
 You should be able to leave acceleration on for your regular mouse however you like it.

+# Configuration and Building

+Orbit Rat is configured in source code and built with [PlatformIO](https://platformio.org/).

+The easiest way to use PlatformIO is just to use VisualStudio Code (not Visual Studio) with the free PlatformIO plugin from the marketplace.
+Standalone setups may work but I haven't tested them.

+When you first build, it may seem to stall for a very long time.
+It's downloading a newer compiler from a very slow connection.
+It gives no progress indicator.
+It seriously took me 20 minutes to download.
+This only happens the first time you build.

+Configuration is at the top of `main.cpp`.

 # Hardware